Towards Out-Of-Distribution Generalization: A Survey: Optimization for OOD Generalization

 where $\Pi(P,Q)$ denotes the couplings with $M(A,\mathcal{Z})=P(A)$ and $M(\mathcal{Z},A)=Q(A)$ for measures $M$ on $\mathcal{Z}\times \mathcal{Z}$. \end{definition} Then the distribution set $\mathcal{P}(P_{tr})$ of Wasserstein DRO is formulated as:

 where the subscript $c$ denotes the transportation cost function $c(\cdot,\cdot)$.
-However, Wasserstein DRO is difficult to optimize, and works targeting different models and transportation cost functions have been proposed.
-Wasserstein DRO for logistic regression was proposed by Abadeh \textit{et al.}\cite{shafieezadehabadeh2015distributionally}.
-Sinha \textit{et al.} \cite{SinhaCertifying} achieved moderate levels of robustness with little computational cost relative to empirical risk minimization with a Lagrangian penalty formulation of WDRL.
+However, Wasserstein DRO is difficult to optimize and works targeting different models and transportation cost functions have been proposed.
+Wasserstein DRO for logistic regression was proposed by \citet{shafieezadehabadeh2015distributionally}. \citet{SinhaCertifying} achieved moderate levels of robustness with little computational cost relative to empirical risk minimization with a Lagrangian penalty formulation of WDRO.
+Recently, \citet{DBLP:conf/nips/LiLBN22} add martingale constraints to WDRO and derive tractable optimization for martingale DRO.
+And \citet{9961896} incorporate geometric properties into DRO with geometric Wasserstein distance.